saibighnesh/logstash/README.md

 All contributions are welcome: ideas, patches, documentation, bug reports, complaints, and even something you drew up on a napkin.

 Programming is not a required skill.
-Whatever you've seen about open source and maintainers or community members

 For more information about contributing, see the